Salvador Nasralla: Aftermath

-Internal elections in 2017

 In 2017, the Anti-Corruption Party (PAC) conducted two internal election processes.
-The first one took place on April 9, which was deemed illegal by the Supreme Electoral Tribunal (TSE) just two days earlier.
-The TSE declared the elections non-compliant with the Electoral and Political Organizations Law because the call for elections was made on December 2, 2016, at a time when the National Council—the highest governing body of PAC—was vacant.
-The TSE then ordered the elections to be rescheduled for May 21, ensuring compliance with the law.
+The first one took place on 9 April, which was deemed illegal by the Supreme Electoral Tribunal (TSE) just two days earlier.
+The TSE declared the elections non-compliant with the Electoral and Political Organizations Law because the call for elections was made on 2 December 2016, at a time when the National Council—the highest governing body of PAC—was vacant.
+The TSE then ordered the elections to be rescheduled for 21 May, ensuring compliance with the law.

-Despite the TSE's mandate, Salvador Nasralla and his supporters proceeded with the elections on April 9.
+Despite the TSE's mandate, Salvador Nasralla and his supporters proceeded with the elections on 9 April.
 For these elections, they compiled an electoral census of 25,000 people who cast their votes in 170 polling stations across the country.
 The ballots listed two movements: the Salvador Nasralla Movement and United for Honduras, led by Marlene Alvarenga, who decided not to participate in these elections.
 Nasralla declared himself the winner, although the TSE did not recognize the results of these elections.

-On May 21, the Anti-Corruption Party (PAC) held the rescheduled internal elections, as mandated by the Supreme Electoral Tribunal.
+On 21 May, the Anti-Corruption Party (PAC) held the rescheduled internal elections, as mandated by the Supreme Electoral Tribunal.
 In these elections, all three factions within the party rallied behind a consensus candidate, PAC deputy Marlene Alvarenga, who had previously been in bitter conflict with Salvador Nasralla.
 Following these elections, Alvarenga emerged as the new president of the PAC and its official candidate for future electoral contests.